 - Lodging: Participants will stay in La Posada del Quinde in Otavalo

-- Food: Breakfast and lunch are provided by the hotel and include some traditional local dishes.
-Dinner will be provided using SNAP funds.
+- Food: Breakfast is provided by the hotel each morning.
+Lunch and dinner will be provided following the SNAP Challenge.

 - Work: Work will be varied depending on the needs of the site.
 Work will be done with the indigenous community of Esperanza.
-In the past participants have assisted the profesoras in the mornings with their students, built fences around gardens, painted the building, and organized classrooms.
-In the afternoons they taught English and Math to the children at an after school program.
+In the past participants have assisted the profesoras with their students, built fences around gardens, painted the building, expierenced cultural traditions, and organized classrooms.

 - Extra Fun: There are many fun things to do during your stay including hiking a waterfall or a sunken valcano, visiting a bird park, visiting the food and craft markets, and getting a cuy cleansing!
 The hotel staff is very helpful in assisting you with directions.
 Participants should bring extra money for taxis to these locations and to pay for the cost of these fun activities!

-- Focus: Volunteering with the indigenous community of Esperanza in education, crafts, book drive, cultural diversity, building, agriculture, etc.
+- Focus: Volunteering with the indigenous community of Esperanza in education, crafts, cultural diversity, building, agriculture, etc.